Semih-H/IBM-HR-Attrition-Analysis/README.md

 <img width="532" height="292" alt="Attrition vs Job Involvement" src="https://github.com/user-attachments/assets/16666875-c3c1-4a40-b886-193e8706ee07" /> <br>

-There is a clear negative relationship between **job involvement** and **attrition**.
+**Job involvement**: There is a clear negative relationship between job involvement and attrition.
 Employees with low job involvement (Level 1) have a high attrition rate of **34%**.
 As job involvement increases, the attrition rate drops steadily, reaching just **9%** for those with very high involvement (Level 4).
 This highlights how important employee engagement is for improving retention.

 <br>